CodingForChrist/memorize-bible-verses-api-server/README.md

 ## API Features

+- Find verses using a verse reference (e.g., John 3:16-17)
-- Caches API results in memory
+- Cache API results in memory
-- Validates API input
+- Validate API input
 - Built for a client-side apps to consume
   - Keeps the API key private on the server-side
   - Uses an Application-User-Id request header to authenticate client-side apps